msimons/elasticsearch-jdbc/README.md

 `autocommit` - `true` if each statement should be automatically executed.
 Default is `false`

+`track_acknowledges`: `true` register acknowledges in the complete fetch.
+Do not use with large count of records!

 `fetchsize` - the fetchsize for large result sets, most drivers use this to control the amount of rows in the buffer while iterating through the result set

 `max_rows` - limit the number of rows fetches by a statement, the rest of the rows is ignored